duderstadt-lab/Born-to-slide/README.md

 The core library used for analysis and storage of data is contained in the mars-core repository.
 The graphical user interface is contained in the mars-fx repository.
 Documentation can be found at mars-docs.

-2) Create a local python environment with **born-to-slide.yml**
+2) Download all datasets (organized in archives) from XXX (raw videos are deposited under xxx)

-3) Download all datasets (organized in archives) from XXX (raw videos are deposited under xxx)
+3) Download all python scripts and jupyter notebooks from https://github.com/mjosch/Born-to-slide/tree/master/Analysis_software

-4) Download all python scripts and jupyter notebooks from https://github.com/mjosch/Born-to-slide/tree/master/Analysis_software
+4) Set the location of the dataset folder to the **filepath** variable in **awesome_data.py**

-5) Set the location of the dataset folder to the **filepath** variable in **awesome_data.py**
+5) Create a new python environment with **born-to-slide.yml**

-6) Run jupyter notebooks to check out the data in each figure panel
+6) Run jupyter notebooks using environment created in 5) to check out the data in each figure panel